-- Stan on American Dad! refers to this tactic as "playing Identity Theft".
+- Stan refers to this tactic as "playing Identity Theft".

-- Subverted in The Simpsons episode "Viva Ned Flanders."
+- Subverted in the episode "Viva Ned Flanders."
 Homer and Ned try to beat up and strip some guards to hide out from the angry Vegas mob that's been chasing them, but the guards beat Homer and Ned up and leave them in their normal clothes.

 - A handful of these occur on G.I.
-Joe.
+Joe: A Real American Hero.